Akemi's Anime World

 That one word (sound, really) is about the best I can do to sum up Excel Saga.
 Why?
 Because it's the reaction humans are most likely to have after seeing it, and it could potentially be either a spasm of mental anguish or an expression of stupefied hilarity.
 What else can you say about a series in which the title character dies four times before the first commercial break?

 Seriously, though... no, actually, there's nothing serious to be said about Excel Saga.
-In fact, it's hard to call anything a review of Excel Saga, because written words cannot possibly convey just how utterly insane and absolutely, positively, wrong this series is.
+In fact, it's hard to review, because written words fail to convey just how utterly insane and absolutely, positively, wrong this series is.

 If that analogy doesn't mean anything to you, maybe try to imagine what it would be like to watch a couple dozen entirely different movies--anime and live action--all at the same time, on fast-forward, while on some form of hallucinogenic drug and plenty of prescription-strength stimulants.
 Then ram your head into a wall a couple of times, just in case it was making too much sense.

-I'd apologize for all that hyperbola, except it's impossible to exaggerate when describing almost any aspect of Excel Saga.
+I'd apologize for all that hyperbola, except it's nearly impossible to exaggerate when describing how loony this show is.
 I will try to explain the general idea with a straight face, though:

 I'd try to explain just how bad and (here comes our catch-word for the day) wrong it gets, but to do that I'd have to explain poor immigrant worker Pedro, and I'd rather leave that experience untouched.
 I will mention poor Menchi, the world's cutest dog/emergency food supply, though: As if the combination of puppydog eyes and an ongoing series of pathetic failed attempts to escape being turned into nutrition for Excel weren't bad enough, Menchi eventually mows down a special forces squad with a gatling gun.
 Gaah.

-The music is in the same boat--a little of everything and generally weird and well done.
-There's an appropriately insane and badly sung intro theme (set to "Wha?"-inducing visuals) and a dead-opposite end theme that must be seen to be believed (appropriately titled "The Bolero of Sorrow," barked out by Menchi).
+Toshio Masuda's musical score is in the same boat--a little of everything, generally weird, and well suited, although unlike the rest it sounds a little cheap in terms of production values.
+There's an appropriately insane and badly-sung intro theme (set to "Wha?"-inducing visuals) and a dead-opposite end theme that must be heard to be believed--it's appropriately titled "The Bolero of Sorrow" and barked out by Menchi.
 Plus, you'll never think of "House of the Rising Sun" (Pedro's mournful theme) the same way again.
+(No, really--if you love that song, stay away from Excel Saga.)

 The only real question is whether you'll think Excel Saga is hilarious, incredibly annoying, so stupid you can feel your brain cells dying in droves, or all three.
-Actually, I can guarantee #3, and Excel herself would be annoying to anybody short of a teenybopper on speed, so the real question is whether you'll think it's funny or not.
-With anything this weird (actually, I think this stands at the pinnacle of the weirdness category), repetitive (the parody changes, but the joke is the same in every episode), and (one more time) wrong, it's entirely up to personal taste.
+Actually, I can guarantee #3, and Excel herself would be annoying to anybody short of a teenybopper on pure crystal meth, so the real question is whether you'll think it's funny or not.
+With anything this weird (pretty much the pinnacle of the category, in fact), repetitive (the parody changes, but the joke is the same in every episode), and (one more time) wrong, it's entirely up to personal taste.
 If you can't handle utter, random, manic, and extreme insanity, not to mention merciless parodies of a variety of extremely tragic situations, don't even stand too close to the box.
 If that sounds like it might be your thing, though, there simply isn't anything more random, more manic, or more demented than Excel Saga.

 Gaah.